 Over his career at West Valley Coach Perez coached 26 "All-Americans", 9 conference MVP's, and 5 state "Players of the Year" award winners.
 Coach Perez has been named "Coach of the Year" 11 times.

 As a Head Coach, Mike Perez continuously worked at building community relationships and proudly built his baseball program putting the students' athletes' academic standards first and foremost.
 He promotes athletics through strong academic progress and he can proudly stand behind his academic leadership during his at West Valley and Mission College.
 Mike served as the Athletic Director or assistant AD at West Valley College for 16 at West Valley College.
 Starting July 1, 2010 Mike became Mission Colleges Athletic Director.

-Former All Conference Player at West Valley College where he was a starting catcher.
+Chase will assist in the area of strength and conditioning and be an assistant with Catchers with Coach Adam Perez.
+Chase is a former first team All Conference Player at West Valley College where he was a starting catcher for two years.
 Chase was a key component to the 2007 WV championship team, after WV he received a scholarship to Cal State Stanislaus where he caught for two seasons.
 Chase has earned his PhD in Physical Therapy from University of Pacific in 2013.